 Additionally, implementing structured data markup on product pages can improve visibility in rich results and provide additional information directly in search results.
 For jewellery products, schema markup can highlight crucial details like price, availability, reviews, and product specifications in the SERPs, potentially improving click-through rates.

-For jewelry businesses, Product, Organization, and LocalBusiness schema types are particularly relevant and should be implemented according to current best practices.
+For jewellery businesses, Product, Organization, and LocalBusiness Schema types are particularly relevant and should be implemented according to current best practices.
+Also, consider adding a VideoObject schema if product videos or styling clips are embedded.
+This increases your chances of appearing in video carousels and visual search results.

 Optimise Site URLs to include target keywords